 Get Involved with Extracurricular Activities

 Another great thing about extracurriculars is that they don’t necessarily need to have anything to do with what you’re studying.
-Sort of like hobbies, they can allow you to develop an extra skill that you could potentially make use of in the future.
+Sort of like hobbies; they can allow you to develop an extra skill you could use in the future.

 Complete an Internship

-Internships are an amazing opportunity to test out a potential job or company.
-While you might not be paid for your hard work, an internship gives you the chance to learn the ropes of a particular field.
+Internships are a fantastic opportunity to test out a potential job or company.
+While you might not be paid for your hard work, an internship allows you to learn the ropes of a particular field.

 Even if you aren’t lucky enough to be hired by the same company you intern for, an internship (paid or unpaid) is an excellent way to gain more experience in your field of interest.